innofied/slidenav/README.md

 ###### 09-05-2013
 Main panel issues resolved.
 Any component can be added freely in Main panel now.

+###### 04-06-2013
+Made z-index:10 of .slide class to z-index:1.
+It was hiding other Sencha Components with z-index less than 10.

 ### Blog

 <a target="_blank" href="http://innofied.com/simplest-slide-navigation-with-sencha-touch-2-2/">Innofied Blog</a>